Arthur-Fedotiev/fintess-tracker-api/fitness-tracker-api_specs.md

 # FitnessTracker Backend API Specifications

 Create the backend for a fitness-tracker website.
 The frontend/UI is created in separate project.
-The html/css template has been created and can be used as a reference for functionality.
-All of the functionality below needs to be fully implmented in this project.
+It is cuurently using firebase and can be found at https://fitness-tracker-de06b.web.app/.
+This new API must completely mimic the firebase implementation, but implemented with Node.js, express, MongoDB, Mongoose tech stack.

 ### Exercises